RidwanSharkar/Arbitrage-Better/README.md

 To find an arbitrage opportunity, we must look for a combination of odds on both fighters where the sum of the reciprocals of the decimal odds is less than 1:

 • **[< 1]** Indicates an arbitrage opportunity.
-The total implied probability is under 100%, suggesting that the market has underpriced the combined probability of all possible outcomes, offering a guaranteed profit scenario regardless of the outcome of the fight.
+The total implied probability is under 100%, suggesting that the market has underpriced the combined probability of all possible outcomes - offering a guaranteed profit scenario regardless of the outcome of the fight.

 • **[= 1]** Implies that the market is perfectly balanced, i.e Payout = Risk.

-• **[> 1]** Implies no arbitrage bet is possible and the bookmakers may have overpricing the combined probability of the outcomes.
+• **[> 1]** Implies no arbitrage bet is possible and the bookmakers may be overpricing the combined probability of the outcomes.

 ________________________________________________________________________________________________________________

 ![image](https://github.com/user-attachments/assets/097323ba-698e-49b7-b97c-2e5612299842)

-However, the arbitrage opportunity disappears within hours as DraftKings' odds for [Ilia] rise to -175 to close this gap.
-Bookmakers collaborate to resolve any arbitrage betting opportunities, allowing only small windows of time to capitalize.
-To combat this, scraping live odds is scheduled for every 15 minutes and primed to alert subscribers via email when a current arbitrage bet exists.
+However, this arbitrage opportunity disappears within hours, as DraftKings' odds for [Ilia] rise to -175 to close this gap.
+Bookmakers collaborate to resolve wide odds discrepencies, allowing only small windows of time to capitalize.
+To combat this, scraping live odds is scheduled for every 15 minutes, priming the app to alert subscribers via email when a current arbitrage bet exists.

 ________________________________________________________________________________________________________________